 Wake TSI withdraws from the recount effort, thus disrupting any continuity or consistency of the auditing process.
 Little explanation except expiration of contract is offered.
-StratTech Solutions, a company that reportedly has been assisting with the effort since the beginning, takes over using the procedures established by Wake TSI.
+StratTech Solutions, an information technology company with no apparent audit experience, which reportedly had been assisting with the effort since the beginning, takes over using the procedures established by Wake TSI.
+Senate Liaison Ken Bennett defends the choice, saying that "Nobody should be precluded from doing something the first time."